 Drugs, drinking and other addictive behaviors (like gambling or sex) change the way brain cells communicate with each other.
 Addiction is a powerful disease that restructures the way you think and feel.

-Rewires Rewards System: When you repeat addictive behavior, the way your brain responds to pleasure starts to change.
-The brain learns to associate drugs with pleasure, which reinforces these behaviors and builds neural pathways that make you more likely to do it again (part of the brain’s reward system).
+When addictive behavior is repeated, the way your brain responds to pleasure and rewards starts to change.
+The brain learns to associate drugs with pleasure, which reinforces these behaviors and builds neural pathways that make you more likely to do it again.

 Regardless of the substance or behavior, addiction makes real, measurable changes to your brain.
 Researchers are still unpacking new ways that being addicted can affect cognitive function.